timruffles/backbone-class/README.md

 # Class materials for 'Web apps with Backbone'

+- /slides
+	- slides used in the lesson
+- /demo-app
-Example code for the class, demonstrating two approches to writing a simple exercise app.
+  - Example code for the class, demonstrating two approches to writing a simple exercise app.
+- /exercises
+	- code for in-class exercises
+- /exercises/backbone-skeleton
+	- copy this for each new exercise
+- /exercises/test-skeleton
+	-  copy this for each new exercise with unit tests
+- /libs
+	- copies of our library code

+## Demo-app

-## Running
+### Running

 Designed to be work locally - just open the `.html` files and you're off.

-## MVC

-A version of the exercise app in Backbone.js, with routing.

-## Non-MVC

-An unstructed version of the exercise app.
-No routing.

-## Fake XHR
+### Fake XHR

 To keep things simple, there is a fake XHR implementation.
 No servers to run.